Introduction to SMS or Text Marketing for Restaurants

 Mobile Coupons: Send a campaign with a coupon to invite new customers.
 Use autoresponders to send out coupons a few days after a customer’s first visit.
 You can even use MMS to include an image of your food or a scannable barcode.

 Limited-Time Offers: LTOs and text messages are a perfect pair.
 Send time-sensitive discounts to drive immediate traffic, speed up slowdowns, and fill chairs.
+For example, SimpleTexting customer Honey + Thyme uses texting to announce limited-time menus.

 Weekly Specials: Don’t keep your seasonal items and weekly specials a secret.
 Tell your customers about them.
+Click here to read a case study about how Main Squeeze Juice company gets more customers through the doors using weekly specials.

 Events: Notify your customers about special events and musical guests.